nimblenitin/CI-Junit-Jenkins/README.md

 # CI-Junit-Jenkins

-Steps to implement contnous integration with Maven project and Junit in Jenkins-
+Steps to implement continous integration with Maven project and Junit in Jenkins-

 ```